 - Keep fresh water available at all times to prevent overheating and dehydration.

 - Don’t feed your pet table scraps.
-Common party foods like chocolate, onions, grapes, raisins, avocado, alcohol, and yeast dough can be toxic, even in small amounts.
+Common party foods like chocolate, onions, grapes, raisins, avocado, alcohol, and yeast dough can be toxic to cats and dogs, even in small amounts.

 - Ask guests not to feed your pet, and pick up dropped food right away.